Skate or Ray (Pakat) Fish Lonvas is a cooling curry apt for the warm summer weather.

 - Crush the garlic with a mortar and fry it in oil for 2 minutes.

-- Add the chilies, salt, coconut, bottle masala, and curry leaves and 200 ml water and cook on a high flame for about 5 minutes.
+- Add the chilies, salt, coconut, bottle masala, and curry leaves to the garlic with 200 ml water and cook on a high flame for about 5 minutes.

 - Add the amboshi and about 300 ml more water and cook for another 2 minutes (still on the high flame.)